Greystone’s History

 Dr. Sevier's daughter Virginia (right); Virginia's daughter Libby (left); and Libby's husband Jim (center back).

-Today, Greystone is run by Jim “Jimboy” Miller, 4th generation of Dr. Sevier’s family, and his wife Margaret.
-Jimboy, who has a Master of Divinity degree from Reformed Seminary and bachelors degree from UNC Chapel Hill, works on everything associated with camp operations.
+Today, Greystone is run by Jim “Jimboy” Miller (4th generation of Dr. Sevier’s family) and his wife Margaret, along with their daughter Catherine Miller Elbaum (5th generation of Dr. Sevier’s family) and her husband Peter.
+Jimboy, who has a Master of Divinity degree from Reformed Seminary and bachelors degree from UNC Chapel Hill, works on everything associated with day-to-day camp life.
 His wife, Dr. Margaret, is a Pediatrician and serves as camp’s Health Director.
-Jimboy and Margaret have five wonderful children (Catherine, James Franklin, Caroline, John, and Virginia).
+Catherine and Peter both graduated from Wofford College, with Catherine overseeing the overall vision for camp along with the staff experience while Peter manages camp operations.

-Jimboy, Margaret, and Katie are committed to keeping Greystone on the cutting edge of summer camps while preserving the traditions that set it apart.
+Jimboy, Margaret, Catherine, and Peter are committed to keeping Greystone on the cutting edge of summer camps while preserving the traditions that set it apart.

 Greystone celebrated its 100th year in 2019!
 Explore even more of Greystone’s history in the dedicated 100 Years section of our website.